bitrix24/b24restdocs/api-reference/vibe/landing-repowidget-register.md

-# Add Widget for Vibe - Main Page landing.repowidget.register
+# Add Widget to the Homepage: our vibe landing.repowidget.register

 {% note warning "We are still working on the tool" %}